uptrace/bun-docs/docs/guide/getting-started.md

 db := bun.NewDB(sqldb, sqlitedialect.New())
 ```

-Now you are ready to issue some queries:
+Now you are ready to issue queries:

 ```go
 type User struct {